Geography is not destiny: geography, institutions and literacy in England, 1837–63

 ABSTRACT

 Geography made rural society in the south-east of England unequal.
-Economies scale grain growing created a farmer elite and many landless labourers.
-In pastoral north-west, contrast, family farms dominated, with few hired labourers modest income disparities.
-Engerman Sokoloff (2012) argue that such differences social structure between large plantations southern Americas, farming north, explain rise schooling its absence south.
-We show, however, literacy across 1810-45 was not determined by geographically driven inequality.
-There were substantial region, but culture geography. is destiny.
+Economies of scale in grain growing created a farmer elite and many landless labourers.
+In the pastoral north-west, in contrast, family farms dominated, with few hired labourers and modest income disparities.
+Engerman and Sokoloff (2012) argue that such differences in social structure between large plantations in the southern Americas, and family farming in the north, explain the rise of schooling in the north, and its absence in the south.
+We show, however, that rural literacy across England 1810-45 was not determined by geographically driven inequality.
+There were substantial differences in literacy by region, but driven by culture not geography.
+Geography is not destiny.

 SUPPLEMENTAL MATERIAL